caldog20/calnet/README.md

 # Calnet
 Calnet is a peer-to-peer encrypted tunneling network project.
 It is similar to Tailscale, Netbird, and Wireguard.
 It uses Noise IK encryption for traffic between peers.
+This project is for my own research and learning experience and is not for production use, nor is officially proven to be secure.

 ## Control Plane
 The control-plane of Calnet is a server package that runs an HTTP server and a STUN server.
 The HTTP server serves endpoints for the control-plane to manage peers and share peer information (node configuration, firewall rules, peer public keys, metadata, etc).
 The HTTP server also serves a websocket endpoint for relayed traffic when a peer-to-peer tunnel cannot be built between nodes.
 The REST API for management and frontend-usage is also served from the server package.